-Normally, the helicopter shot is played in response to a fuller or yorker-length delivery from a fast or a slow bowler, especially in the death overs, when looking for big runs.
+Normally, the helicopter shot is played in response to a fuller or yorker-length delivery from a fast or a slow bowler.
+It is played especially in the death overs, when looking for big runs.
 The ball is hit towards the leg side with the intention of getting a boundary or a six.

-The Indian wicketkeeper has one of the strongest bottom hands in the game and his ability to read bowlers allows him to pull off this shot in times of need.
+The Indian wicketkeeper has one of the strongest bottom hands in the game.
+This gives him the ability to read bowlers allows him to pull off this shot in times of need.

 Apart from him, this stroke has been used recently by the likes of Virat Kohli, Ben Cutting and Mohammad Shahzad.

 Thus, the helicopter shot is one of the most difficult shots to play in the game.
-However, there is no doubt regarding the end result for the player as well as the audience when executed to perfection.
+However, there is no doubt regarding the end result for the player when executed well.
+Not to mention, the excitement of the audience.